adobe/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/form/wizard/v1/wizard/README.md

 ### Enabling Wizard Editing Functionality
-The following properties and child nodes are required in the proxy component to enable full editing functionality for the Accordion:
+The following properties and child nodes are required in the proxy component to enable full editing functionality for the Wizard:

-1. `./cq:isContainer` - set to `{Boolean}true`, marks the Accordion as a container component
+1. `./cq:isContainer` - set to `{Boolean}true`, marks the Wizard as a container component
 2. `./cq:editConfig` - `afterchilddelete`, `afterchildinsert` and `afterchildmove` listeners should be provided via the edit configuration of the proxy. `_cq_editConfig.xml` contains the recommended actions and can be copied to the proxy component.